OpenSecEd/auth/README.md

 - `overview` contains slides to give the students a wide understanding of authentication and its possibilities.
+- `keyauth` contains slides for a lecture on key management and authentication, mainly focusing on Kerberos and X.509.

 In each directory the files are structured as follows: